 Identification of genetic and epigenetic genomic markers of domestication in Atlantic salmon for use in assessing introgression of farm genes into wild populations.
-Led by the Rivers and Lochs Institute in collaboration with partners in UK, Norway, Ireland, and Canada, jointly funded by the Biotechnology and Biological Sciences Research Council and the Natural Environment Research Council.
+Led by the Rivers and Lochs Institute in collaboration with partners in UK, Norway, Ireland, and Canada, this project is jointly funded by the Biotechnology and Biological Sciences Research Council and the Natural Environment Research Council.

 Development and testing of DNA-based metagenomic methodologies for seabed monitoring below cages to support aquaculture management.
-Led by Scottish Association for Marine Science (SAMS) in collaboration with the Scottish Environmental Protection Agency (SEPA) and Marine Harvest.
+Led by the Scottish Association for Marine Science (SAMS) in collaboration with the Scottish Environmental Protection Agency (SEPA) and Mowi.

 An integrated framework for the adaptive management of barriers in European rivers will be developed, encompassing an atlas of barriers, methods of ecological and socio-economic assessment, and case studies.
 Led by Swansea University + 20 partners.
-For more information visit the AMBER project website: www.amber.international
+For more information visit the AMBER project website.

-NextGen sequencing mitogenome data will be combined with existing life history data in model-based analyses to generate insight into the effects of climate change on the Arctic char of Nordic and other northern countries.
-Led by Matis, Iceland in collaboration with partners including the Rivers and Lochs Institute.
+NextGen sequencing mitogenome data is being combined with existing life history data in model-based analyses to generate insight into the effects of climate change on the Arctic char of Nordic and other northern countries.
+Led by Matis in collaboration with partners including the Rivers and Lochs Institute.

-An integrated program of science is being undertaken in support of adaptive management initiatives to restore the salmon stock of the upper River Garry, a tributary of the River Ness, following its prolonged decline.
-Led by the Ness district fishery board and Scottish and Southern Energy (SSE) with scientific support from the Rivers and Lochs Institute, Scottish Environment Protection Agency and Scottish Natural Heritage.
+An integrated programme of science is being undertaken in support of adaptive management initiatives to restore the salmon stock of the upper River Garry, a tributary of the River Ness, following its prolonged decline.
+Led by the Ness District Salmon Fishery Board and Scottish and Southern Energy (SSE) with support from the Rivers and Lochs Institute, Scottish Environment Protection Agency and Scottish Natural Heritage.

 Development of a Slender Naiad eDNA survey

 Development of a surveying and monitoring methodology to detect and aid conservation of the endangered aquatic macrophyte, Najas flexilis (Slender Naiad), involving the collection and extraction of eDNA from freshwater lochs, and targeted Najas identification.
-Led by the Rivers and Lochs Institute.
-Funded by Scottish Natural Heritage.
+Led by the Rivers and Lochs Institute, with funding from Scottish Natural Heritage.